 Exercise is typically divided into either aerobic or anaerobic categories.
 During aerobic respiration, the body uses oxygen as the main fuel source.
-This form of exercise lasts longer than two minutes and is associated with weight loss and endurance training.
+This form of exercise lasts longer and is associated with weight loss and endurance training.

-These exercises are brief, lasting no longer than two minutes, and utilize a fuel stored in the muscles called Adenosine triphosphate, or ATP, along with lactic acid.
-Eventually ATP stores will be exhausted and the muscles will fatigue due to the buildup of lactic acid.
+These exercises are brief, lasting no longer than two minutes, and utilize a fuel stored in the muscles called adenosine triphosphate, or ATP, along with lactic acid.
+Eventually ATP stores are exhausted and the muscles fatigue due to the buildup of lactic acid.
 This point of exhaustion is the anaerobic threshold and can be improved with training.

 Wingate Test Procedure

-Anaerobic capacity is the sum of all of the five second intervals and represents the total amount of work accomplished during the test.
+Anaerobic capacity is the sum of all of the five-second intervals and represents the total amount of work accomplished during the test.
 Anaerobic fatigue is the percentage of decline in power.
-These figures can give an athlete insight into their strengths and weaknesses, allowing them to adjust their training program.
+These figures can give athletes insight into their strengths and weaknesses, allowing them to adjust their training programs.

 In addition to adapting the amount of resistance for more athletic individuals, several variations of the Wingate test have been created to suit different needs.
 An arm ergometer can be used to measure upper-body strength and endurance.